ClaytonFarr/cigs-tests/notes/references/cursor-composer-notes.md

 ## Phase 2

 1. reference the approved workflow outline (`/notes/workflows/workflow-{workflowLabel}.md`)
-2. create a new script (`/code/workflows/workflow-{workflowLabel}.ts`) that:
+2. create a new typescript file (`/code/workflows/workflow-{workflowLabel}.ts`)
+3. update script content (`/code/workflows/workflow-{workflowLabel}.ts`) to:
    - utilizes `cigs` (an llm workflow framework) to implement the workflow
-   - includes all code needed to successfully implement the workflow, including error handling and user input handling
+   - includes all code needed to successfully implement the workflow, including error handling and user input handling (no placeholders)
+   - includes concise and clear code comments
    - executes workflow with example from outline's example section
-3. ask the user to run the workflow script and provide feedback
+4. ask the user to run the workflow script and provide feedback
-4. repeat steps 2-3 until the workflow script is approved by the user
+5. repeat steps 3-4 until the workflow script is approved by the user

 **Phase 2 Work Considerations**